Canoe River train crash: Memorials and tributes

 The RCHA suffered more casualties in the crash than it did in its first year of fighting in Korea.
 A monument to the soldiers who died stands at CFB Shilo (as Camp Shilo has been redesignated), where a memorial parade is conducted each year on the anniversary of the crash.
 It was dedicated on November 21, 1952.

 A memorial cairn was erected near the crash site by the regiment in 1987.
 A special remembrance was held in Valemount for the 60th anniversary of the disaster in 2010.
 The CNR has also raised a monument near the site of the disaster.
 The names of the military dead are inscribed in the Korea Book of Remembrance and are also on the Wall of Remembrance in Brampton, Ontario; they may also be found on the Korea Cairn at Winnipeg Brookside Cemetery.
 Manitoba has named a lake for Gunner William D. Wright, who died in the crash.

-In 2003, as part of Remembrance Week observances for the Canadian Senate, five family members of the soldiers who died in the crash were presented with Memorial Crosses.
-Other family members were due to receive them at a later date.
-The dead were not given posthumous Canadian Volunteer Service Medals as they never reached the Korean theatre; Tom Boutillier, a survivor of the crash, considers that an injustice and has campaigned for medals to be awarded.
+The dead were not given posthumous Canadian Volunteer Service Medals as they never reached the Korean theatre; Tom Boutillier, a survivor of the crash, considered that an injustice and campaigned for medals to be awarded.
+In November 2003, Boutillier and other survivors looked on as five relatives of those killed in the crash received the Memorial Cross, with other relatives to receive the medal later.